Malta's premier to step down over journalist murder probe | DW | 01.12.2019

 Prime Minister Joseph Muscat has said he will step down in January.
 He has been under intense public pressure over a murder probe into the 2017 car bombing that killed investigative journalist Daphne Caruana Galizia.

 On state TV, Muscat stated that "in the coming time we will launch a process to have a new prime minister."
-He said that he will quit as leader of the ruling Labor Party on January 12, and will resign from the prime minister post shortly after.
+He said he will quit as leader of the ruling Labor Party in mid-January, and will resign from the post of prime minister shortly after.

 Muscat said his reason for stepping down was that "this is what needs to be done," declining to make a direct link to his decision and the murder probe.
 However, he began his speech by declaring that he had kept his promise to deliver justice for Caruana Galizia, citing a recent arrest in the case.